clabra/DataScience/courses/coursera/Mining Massive Datasets/Week2FindingSimilarItemsAndLSH.md

 BRICABRAC

 Answer the following questions:

-How many 2-shingles does ABRACADABRA have?
+- How many 2-shingles does ABRACADABRA have?
-How many 2-shingles does BRICABRAC have?
+- How many 2-shingles does BRICABRAC have?
-How many 2-shingles do they have in common?
+- How many 2-shingles do they have in common?
-What is the Jaccard similarity between the two documents"?
+- What is the Jaccard similarity between the two documents"?

 Then, find the true statement in the list below.

-The Jaccard similarity is 4/7.
+- The Jaccard similarity is 4/7.
-There are 5 shingles in common.
-Correct
+- There are 5 shingles in common.
-ABRACADABRA has 5 2-shingles.
+- ABRACADABRA has 5 2-shingles.
-The Jaccard similarity is 5/7.
+- The Jaccard similarity is 5/7.

 ### Minhashing: signatures